andrew/ultimate-awesome/README.md

 - [awesome-ai-offensive-security](https://github.com/yeyintminthuhtut/awesome-ai-offensive-security) - A curated list of awesome AI agents and tools specifically designed for AI-powered offensive security, as well as tools for attacking AI systems.
 - [llmops](https://github.com/pmady/llmops) - 🚀 The Ultimate Curated List of LLMOps Tools, Frameworks, and Resources - A comprehensive collection of the best tools for Large Language Model Operations.
 - [awesome-quant](https://github.com/xiaomingx/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
+- [Awesome-Whisper-Apps](https://github.com/danielrosehill/Awesome-Whisper-Apps) - Useful speech to text tools that use Whisper under the hood (API/local).
 - [awesome-drone](https://github.com/26remph/awesome-drone) - List of awesome , libraries, software and resources for drone create.
 - [awesome-genai](https://github.com/onebirdrocks/awesome-genai) - A curated collection of resources, tools, frameworks, and information related to Generative AI.
 - [awesome-llm-prod](https://github.com/saucam/awesome-llm-prod) - A curated collection of open-source Large Language Model (LLM) projects that are production-ready and can be used for solving real-world problems.
 This repository focuses on high-performance, scalable LLM solutions across various industries and applications.